CakeDC/tags/Docs/Documentation/Overview.md

 Overview
 ========

-The tags plugin includes the Taggable Behavior that allows you to simply tag everything.
+The **Tags** plugin includes the TaggableBehavior that allows you to simply tag everything.

-It saves all tags in a tags table and connects any kind of records to them through the tagged table.
+It saves all tags in a sginle tags table and connects any kind of records to them through the tagged table.